znu-kf/Dept-Q-Bank/README.md

-# 🏥 Dept. Q. Bank
+# Dept. Q. Bank

-> A professional, offline-first medical question bank for GitHub Pages.
+A professional, offline-first medical question bank for GitHub Pages.
-> Built with pure HTML, CSS, and JavaScript — no build step, no backend, no dependencies.
+Built with plain HTML, CSS, and JavaScript — no build step, no backend, no dependencies.

 ---